aksholokhov/gspack/README.md

 `gspack` converts your programming assignment solution into a GradeScope Auto-Grader compatible archive.

-**TL;DR:** *If you just want to make GradeScope checking correctness of certain values in students coding solutions, and you don't have time to learn how to create GradeScope Autograder archives -- this tool is for you.
+**TL;DR:** *If you just want to make GradeScope checking correctness of certain values in students coding solutions, and you don't have time to learn how to create Gradescope Autograder archives -- this tool is for you.
  However, if you want to write actual test suites, which test speed/correctness of students functions on arbitrary input -- [gradescope-utils](https://github.com/gradescope/gradescope-utils) is what you need*.

 This tool